nighterrors/notes/WebDev/HTML.md

 These attributes describe (modify or set) properties of their corresponding objects (elements).

 <aside>Some attributes are global: Any element can have them; Some are specific to certain elements.
-Some elements require certain attributes to be configured in order to function properly, other's function just fine without any.</aside>
+Some elements require certain attributes to be configured in order to function properly, others function just fine without any.</aside>

 ### Anatomy